swaminathanj/DSA/MinHeap.md

 # MinHeap Implementation step-by-step

-## Define MinHeap, initialize and print
+## 1. Define MinHeap, initialize and print

-As a first step, we define an array based MinHeap, a constructor that takes an array to initialize the heap and a print method that outputs the contents of the heap.
+As a first step, we define an array based MinHeap, a constructor that takes an array passed as argument to initialize the heap and a print method that outputs the contents of the heap.

 ``` java
 // MinHeap.java